ajmendez/deepDilbert/README.md

-# deepDilbert
+# ganComics
-Dilbert travels to a GAN.
+Dilbert, Garfield, and friends travel though a GAN.